Yandex Cloud

 • Password: <source_password>.

-2. Create a Managed Service for OpenSearch target cluster using any suitable configuration with publicly accessible hosts.
+2. Create a Managed Service for OpenSearch target cluster in any suitable configuration with publicly accessible hosts.

-3. Get an SSL certificate to connect to the Managed Service for OpenSearch target cluster.
+3. Get an SSL certificate for connecting to the Managed Service for OpenSearch target cluster.

-4. Configure security groups for connection to the Managed Service for PostgreSQL source cluster and the Managed Service for OpenSearch target cluster.
+4. Configure security groups for connecting to the source Managed Service for PostgreSQL and the target Managed Service for OpenSearch clusters.

 1. If you do not have Terraform yet, install it.